Catherinesjkim/WeatherAQI/README.md

 This project uses a Jupyter Notebook to extract and analyze real-time weather and air quality data for selected cities (e.g., Los Angeles, Yucaipa).
 It combines API-based data extraction with basic web scraping or manual AQI input to create clean visual comparisons of environmental conditions.

 ## 🔧 Features
-- Fetches real-time temperature and humidity from the OpenWeatherMap API
+- 🔄 Live integration with OpenWeatherMap & AQI APIs
-- Compares multiple cities using side-by-side bar charts
+- Auto-generated visual comparisons for multiple cities
-- Includes AQI data (manual input or scraping-ready)
 - Visualizes metrics with labeled, unit-based bar plots
 - Fully implemented in Python with pandas, requests, seaborn, and matplotlib